 Real Estate Or Bonds: Which Is The Better Investment

-Today, real estate is all the rage.
-Home prices are rising thanks to low mortgage rates, a strong economic recovery, and a supportive government.
+Today, real estate is desirable.
 With billions of people spending more time at home, the intrinsic value of real estate has gone up as well.

 But the funny thing is, ever since I started writing about investing bonds in 2009, I've received the same negative feedback about bonds.